karol-prog/Coffe/README.md

 - Changing a few ratings after some time
 - Simple order menu for your favourite coffee
 - Scroll up button only for desktop devices
+- Storing the form data and console logging it for employees to make a coffee order

 ## Technologies Used